+Although me and you, we know how to use social media for personal purpose, there are still some people that does not have any idea of how the popularity of Social Media can be helpful for job seekers and recruiters.
+This way of finding a new career path has become more and more common because of its effectiveness.
 Both candidates and recruiters appreciate this innovative form of getting in touch.
 If you are not as familiar with the newest technique for looking for job and you are curious to learn more about the power of Social Media, I am kindly encouraging you to let me take you another 6 minutes of your life.
+Huston, shall we go on? .

 Now, it is a give away time!
-Here we go with a few tips, which can be very helpful for job seekers who want to use Social Media:
+Here we go with a few tips, which can be very helpful for job seekers using Social Media:

-Social Media can be a great place to show your abilities.
+- Social Media can be a great place to show your abilities.
 Are you proud of your work?
 Don’t be shy about sharing it.
-If you have some interesting portfolio or other works worth seeing – show it!
-(Remember about the good quality of published visuals – be professional).
+If you have some interesting portfolio or other works worth seeing - show it!
+(Remember about the good quality of published pictures and graphics - be professional).

-You should be a member of appropriate groups.
-If you are a job-seeker then you should actively use them so you can establish valuable relations in your branch and exchange your opinions.
+- You should be a member of appropriate groups.
+If you are a job - seeker, you should actively use them so you can establish valuable relations in your branch and exchange your opinions.
 Networking is extremely important, but before you join any group be sure that it’s sending the right message.

-Don’t focus only on Facebook.
-Also, there are other, worth joining social networking services like LinkedIn – a business- and employment-oriented social networking service.
-The more active in (appropriate) Social media you are, the bigger chance of finding your dream job you have.
-Remember that being “active on Social media” doesn’t mean opening an account on every platform possible.
+- Don’t focus only on Facebook.
+There are also other, worth joining social networking services like LinkedIn - a business- and employment-oriented social networking service.
+The more active in (appropriate) social media you are, the bigger chance of finding your dream job you have.
+Remember that being “active on social media” doesn’t mean opening an account on every platform possible.

-To sum up, Social Media can help you get a dream job.
+To sum up, social media can help you get a dream job.
 You just need to be aware of its power, which can be both really helpful and harmful.
-Above mentioned keys to a successful job search will certainly make it easier to use the Social Media wisely and effectively.
+Above - mentioned keys to a successful job search will certainly make it easier to use the social media wisely and effectively.
+Good luck! :).